YHallouard/LaBI/README.md

-# LaBIReact Mobile
+# Héméa

-LaBIReact Mobile is a React Native (Expo) application for tracking biological analyses results from PDF medical reports.
+Héméa is a React Native (Expo) application for tracking biological analyses results from PDF medical reports.

 ## Features

 - Upload PDF lab reports
-- OCR to automatically extract CRP values from reports
+- OCR to automatically extract values from reports
-- Track and visualize CRP values over time
+- Track and visualize values over time
 - Local database storage on the device

 ## Project Structure